Abram Ilyich Fet: Biography

 During four years, from October 1968 to June 1972, Fet was unemployed, earning his living by doing technical translations and translating mathematical books from different languages, which his friends arranged for him, and continued his research.

 Back in 1965, Fet began working together with Yu.
 B. Rumer, a Soviet physicist.
 The two monographs became the result of their joint work: "The Theory of Unitary Symmetry" (published in Moscow in 1970) and "The Theory of Groups and Quantum Fields" (Moscow, 1977), as well as a number of papers, including "Group Spin-(4) and the Periodic Table" ("Theoretical and Mathematical Physics", v.
 9, 1971).
 This paper began group description of the system of chemical elements.
 In 1972, A.I.
 Fet was employed as a senior researcher at the theoretical physics laboratory of the Institute of Inorganic Chemistry thanks to its director A. V. Nikolayev.
 During the subsequent ten years, A.I.
 Fet developed the ideas of group classification of atoms in a number of publications, which by the beginning of the 1980s he summed up in his monograph "A Symmetry Group of Chemical Elements".
 As a result, the entire field of chemistry related to the Periodic Table became part of mathematical physics.
 In 1984, this monograph was prepared by the Siberian branch of the Nauka Publishing House for publication but suddenly the manuscript was withdrawn from print, and the type matter was decomposed.
 The reason why it was done became clear soon: on 8 October 1986 Fet was dismissed from work "due to noncompliance with the position held based on the performance evaluation."
 Again he continued to do science on his own, earning a living by casual translations.

 Not less than being a pure scientist, Abram Fet was a thinker.
 According to his philosophy, it is the man that is the end goal of any culture, a man with a harmonious personality, lofty ideals, and noble aspirations.
-And it is intelligentsia that has the mission of enlghtening the society, though under conditions of harsh censorship.
+And it is intelligentsia that has the mission of enlightening the society, though under conditions of harsh censorship.

 Back in the 1960s, Fet took part in "Samizdat" publishing by translating books for Samizdat.
 Fet introduced the Russian reader to the main works by Konrad Lorenz, whose ideas made a significant impact on his own thinking: Civilized Man's Eight Deadly Sins (Die acht Todsünden der zivilisierten Menschheit, 1974), On Aggression (Das sogenannte Böse.
 Zur Naturgeschichte der Aggression, 1966), and Behind the Mirror, a Search for a Natural History of Human Knowledge (Die Rückseite des Spiegels.
 Versuch einer Naturgeschichte menschlichen Erkennens, 1973).
 Later those translations were published openly by Respublika Publishing House in Moscow (Behind the Mirror, and On Aggression, 1998); another edition was published in 2008 with Kulturnaya Revolutsia Publishing House (Moscow).